 And there – of course – was the story.

 We opened the video with a sequence based on a computer game – lorries arriving at a factory and feeding pallets onto a conveyor.
 After about 30 seconds one of the pallets shatters, spilling its load – and stopping the conveyor (and, in fact, the whole production line) dead in its tracks.
 Caption: ‘Game Over’.

 A 30-second visual story that summed up the unique selling point of those (slightly more expensive) pallets in just two words…

 And what’s your story?

 Well, it isn’t about how great you are.
-Or how many staff you’ve got.
-Or what your turnover is.
+How many staff you’ve got.
+What your turnover is.
 Or (if you’re on Facebook) what you or your cat had for breakfast.